Defamation / Reputation

 Bruno Lachaux, a French aerospace engineer, had lived with his British wife Afsana in the United Arab Emirates (UAE).
 Following the breakdown of the marriage in April 2011, he instituted divorce proceedings in the courts of the UAE and sought the custody of their son Louis.
 In March 2012 Afsana went into hiding in February 2013 with Louis, claiming that she would not receive a fair trial in the UAE courts.
 However, in August 2012, the UAE court awarded custody of Louis to his father.
-In February 2013, Lachaux initiated a criminal prosecution against Afsana for abduction and eventually took possession of Louis in October that year after discovering the whereabouts of his son.
+In February 2013, Lachaux initiated a criminal prosecution against Afsana for abduction and eventually took custody of Louis in October that year after discovering the whereabouts of his son.

 In January and February 2014, various British newspapers published articles making allegations against Lachaux in respect of his conduct towards Afsana during the marriage and in the course of the divorce and custody proceedings.
-In December 2014, Lachaux brought libel actions against the Independent and the Evening Standard and in January 2015 against the i.
+In December 2014, Lachaux brought libel actions against the Independent and the Evening Standard and in January 2015.
 The content of these articles mainly discussed Mr. Lachaux’s abusive and violent behaviour towards his wife during their marriage, his attempt at hiding Louis’s passport to prevent Afsana from removing Louis from the UAE, and his use of the UAE laws to deprive her of custody and contact with her son.
-The articles further mentioned how he callously and without justification took Louis out of her possession and then falsely accused her of abducting him.
+The articles further mentioned how he callously and without justification took Louis out of her custody and then falsely accused her of abducting him.

 Lachaux brought defamation proceedings against the newspapers in the UK High Court.
 In a meaning hearing, Judge Eady held that the Independent article had eight defamatory meanings and the article in the Evening Standard had twelve defamatory meanings.
 Judge Warby presided over the High Court hearing into the question of whether the articles had caused “serious harm.”
 Before Judge Warby, the newspapers argued that the articles were not defamatory because they did not meet the threshold of “seriousness” as set out in section of the Defamation Act, 2013 (Act).
 The High Court held that the articles did involve publication of defamatory statements which had caused or were likely to cause serious harm.
 The newspapers appealed to the Court of Appeal which upheld the High Court’s decision, finding that the articles had caused serious harm to Lachaux.